 In this explosive thirteenth instalment in Mons Kallentoft’s critically acclaimed bestselling series about Malin Fors, our longstanding heroine must fight her own weaknesses and desires in order to solve a seemingly impossible case.

-“With his sparse prose, Kallentoft succeeds in maintaining both psychological depth as well as increasing suspense.”
+“With his sparse prose, Kallentoft succeeds in maintaining both psychological depth as well as a creeping and accelerating sense of suspense.”